AxonFramework/AxonFramework/extensions/kotlin/README.md

 When filing bugs:
 * A description of your setup and what's happening helps us figuring out what the issue might be
-* Do not forget to provide version you're using
+* Do not forget to provide the version you're using
 * If possible, share a stack trace, using the Markdown semantic ```

 When filing features: